SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/ObjectStructure/objectStructure.md

 Variable objects with instance variables are marked separately from those without instance variables.

 Special attention needs to be given to byte objects, where format `9` identifies byte objects with 64-bit slots, formats `10` and `11` identify byte objects with 32-bit slots, and so on.
-All byte objects having slots smaller than a word encode their padding in the format: the first format in each category (`10`, `12`, `16`, `24`) are used for objects that require no padding.
+All byte objects having slots smaller than a word encode their padding in the format: the first format in each category (`10`, `12`, `16`, `24`) is used for objects that require no padding.
-Substracting the format to the base format returns the number of padding bytes.
+Subtracting the format to the base format returns the number of padding bytes.
 For example, a byte array with format 21 has 21-16 = 5 bytes of padding.

-The object format and its padding is necessary to compute the number of actual slots in the object.
+The object format and its padding are necessary to compute the number of actual slots in the object.
-For example, given a byte array with format 21 and slot size 10, we can compute its size as: 10 data slots * 8 bytes - 5 padding bytes = 75 bytes.
+For example, given a byte array with format 21 and slot size 10, we can compute its size as 10 data slots * 8 bytes - 5 padding bytes = 75 bytes.

 CompiledMethods are similar to byte arrays in terms of padding.
 However, they use a different format so the runtime can differentiate them from normal byte arrays.

 ### Conclusion

-In this chapter we explored how Pharo objects are represented in memory using the Spur memory model supporting both 32 and 64 bits.
+In this chapter, we explored how Pharo objects are represented in memory using the Spur memory model supporting both 32 and 64 bits.
-From a user perspective, objects have a set of fixed and variables slots.
+From a user perspective, objects have a set of fixed and variable slots.
 Slots contain references to objects or plain byte data.

 Under the hood, most objects are allocated in the heap and possess a header with meta-data.
 Object slots are stored in word-large data slots, and padding is inserted so that all objects are aligned to the 8-byte boundary.
-We exploit object alignment to implement integers, floats and characters as tagged pointers.
+We exploit object alignment to implement integers, floats, and characters as tagged pointers.
 Tagged pointers use the least significant bits of a pointer to encode a type, and the most significant bits to encode a value.
 Thus, tagged pointers help us represent objects without the overhead of a memory header.

 ### References
+@sec:references

 - Spur [http://www.mirandabanda.org/cogblog/2013/09/05/a-spur-gear-for-cog/](http://www.mirandabanda.org/cogblog/2013/09/05/a-spur-gear-for-cog/)
 - [https://clementbera.wordpress.com/category/spur/](https://clementbera.wordpress.com/category/spur/)